AlgoMaster Logo

 Good Fit

-• General-purpose sorting: When you need to sort data and have no specific constraints, Quick Sort is a strong default choice
+• General-purpose sorting: With no specific constraints, Quick Sort is a reasonable default.

-• Cache-friendly workloads: Since Quick Sort operates on contiguous memory, it benefits from CPU cache locality.
-This is a major reason it outperforms Merge Sort in practice despite both being O(n log n)
+• Cache-friendly workloads: Quick Sort operates on contiguous memory, which benefits from CPU cache locality.
+This is a major reason it outperforms Merge Sort in practice despite both being O(n log n).

-• Average case performance matters more than worst case: If your data is not adversarial and you use randomized pivot selection, the average case dominates
+• Average case performance matters more than worst case: With non-adversarial data and randomized pivot selection, the average case dominates.

 Not Ideal For

-• Worst case sensitive applications: If you absolutely cannot tolerate O(n^2) (real-time systems, adversarial inputs), consider Merge Sort or Heap Sort, which guarantee O(n log n)
+• Worst case sensitive applications: For real-time systems or adversarial inputs where O(n^2) is unacceptable, use Merge Sort or Heap Sort, which guarantee O(n log n).

 • Stability required: Quick Sort is not stable.
-If you need equal elements to preserve their original order, use Merge Sort
+Use Merge Sort when equal elements must preserve their original order.

 • Small arrays: For very small arrays (less than 10-20 elements), Insertion Sort is faster due to lower overhead.
-In practice, optimized Quick Sort implementations switch to Insertion Sort for small sub-arrays
+Optimized Quick Sort implementations switch to Insertion Sort for small sub-arrays.

 Pivot Selection Strategies

-1. Last or First Element (Naive) Simple but dangerous.
-Degrades to O(n^2) on sorted or nearly sorted data, which is surprisingly common in real applications.
+1. Last or First Element (Naive) Simple to implement, but it degrades to O(n^2) on sorted or nearly sorted data, which is a common input shape.

 3. Median-of-Three Pick the median of the first, middle, and last elements.
 This avoids the worst case on sorted data and performs well in practice.
-Many production implementations use this strategy.
+The C++ STL std::sort (introsort) uses median-of-three for pivot selection.

 The table below summarizes the trade-offs: